Finding & Evaluating Sources

 Why did you choose your major in the first place--what topics most excited you?

-Can you think of problems you've heard about in your field that you want to solve?
+Can you think of any problems you've heard about in your field that you want to solve?

-Can you remember something you recently heard in a class that sparked your interest?
+What's something you recently heard about in a class that sparked your interest?

-What's a controversy or question you want to know more about but you don't know the answer to?
+What's a controversy or trend you want to know more about?

 Mindmapping has also been shown to jumpstart your creative juices and help your brain make new connections.
 There's something about thinking visually rather than just linearly that allows you to explore relationships between topics in a fresh way.
 In fact, we'll revisit this idea later when we talk about generating ideas for paper organization.